nunit/docs/docs/articles/nunit/writing-tests/attributes/setup.md

 }
 ```

-#### Inheritance
+## Inheritance

 The SetUp attribute is inherited from any base class.
 Therefore, if a base
 class has defined a SetUp method, that method will be called
 before each test method in the derived class.

 You may define a SetUp method
 in the base class and another in the derived class.
 NUnit will call base
 class SetUp methods before those in the derived classes.

-#### Notes:
+## Notes

 1. Although it is possible to define multiple SetUp methods
    in the same class, you should rarely do so.
 Unlike methods defined in